Auxiliary routes of Arkansas Highway 7

 Six auxiliary routes of Arkansas Highway 7 currently exist.
 Four are spur routes, one is a business route, and one is a truck route.
 They are listed below in south-to-north order.

 One former alternate route existed in Dallas County, replaced by Highway 128 in 1937.

 El Dorado spur

 Arkansas Highway 7 Spur is a spur route of 2.39 mi in El Dorado.
-The highway runs from US 167 Business north to AR 7.
+The highway runs from U.S. Route 167B (US 167B) north to Highway 7.